exceptionless/Exceptionless/README.md

 ## UI Only Development

 The UI is a SPA application that runs against the Exceptionless API.
 The source is located in the `src/Exceptionless.Web/ClientApp` folder.
-The UI will automatically be started when running the whole project, but if you want to work on just the API, then open Visual Studio Code to the `src/Exceptionless.Web/ClientApp` folder and run the `npm run serve (use exceptionless api)` task to start the UI pointing at the official Exceptionless API.
+The UI will automatically be started when running the whole project, but if you want to work on just the UI, then open Visual Studio Code to the `src/Exceptionless.Web/ClientApp` folder and run the `npm run serve (use exceptionless api)` task to start the UI pointing at the official Exceptionless API.
 You will need to login to your actual Exceptionless account.

 ## API Only Development